'School's Open - Drive Carefully' campaign aims to keep students safe

 By AAA of Western and Central New York

-The safety of children walking or biking to and from school is an extremely important message, as, in the last decade, more than 25% of child pedestrian fatalities occurred after school, between 3-7 p.m.
-New York state averages nearly 300 pedestrian fatalities annually.
+The safety of children walking or biking to and from school is an important message as, in the past decade, more than 25 percent of child pedestrian fatalities occurred after school, between 3-7 p.m.
+The increased hazards for youngsters are evident in statistics from the National Highway Traffic Safety Administration.
+Research from AAA and NHTSA shows: